Center for Religious & Spiritual Life

 The Multifaith Fellow position is a two year appointment designed to address issues of religious literacy and interfaith cooperation at Smith.
 Matilda's background is in youth work both in the fields of ministry and social work.
 Her vocational interests are interfaith dialogue, community organizing, active non-violence, religious pluralism, children's spirituality, and the intersection of faith and psychoanalytic theory.
 Matilda's poetry has been published in Palimpsest, the Yale University Graduate Journal of Creative Writing; and Becoming Fire: Spiritual Writing for Rising Generations.
 She holds a Bachelor's Degree in Religious Studies from Lewis and Clark College in Portland Oregon, an MSW from Smith College School for Social Work, and an M.Div. from Yale Divinity School.

-Office of Religious and Spiritual Life Administrative Support
+Center for Religious and Spiritual Life Program Coordinator

 |(413) 585-2754||Chapel B7|